-The Audit Committee meets as frequently as necessary or useful for the effective operation of the Audit Committee, but in any event not less than twice (2) a year.
-As a relatively small listed company, the Company thus deviates from the recommendation in clause 5.2/28 of the Corporate Governance Code (at least four times per year).
+The Audit Committee meets as frequently as necessary or useful for the effective operation of the Audit Committee, but in any event not less than four (4) times a year.

 In general, the meetings of the Audit Committee are convened by the chairman of the Audit Committee.
 Each member of the Audit Committee may request a meeting of the Audit Committee to be convened.